AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 ### 2. How to Add Oak Index information? {#add-oak-index-info}

 AEM Screens creates index definitions for the queries used by the product.
-If there are any *Query Traversal WARNs* in the `error.log`, create a custom index for your query.
+If there is any *Query Traversal WARNs* in the `error.log`, create a custom index for your query.
 See [Configuring the Indexes](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/deploying/deploying/queries-and-indexing#configuring-the-indexes) for more details.

 You can also see an additional resource on [Oak Documentation](https://jackrabbit.apache.org/oak/docs/query/lucene.html).